A Deterministic Approximation to Neural SDEs: Bidimensional Moment Matching

-where $a_k^l:=\mathbb{E}[u_l( \widetilde{h}_k^{l-1})]$ and $B_k^l := \mathrm{Cov}[u_l(\widetilde{h}_k^{l-1})]$.
-We refer to applying this approximation throughout all neural net layers as {\it Vertical Moment Matching (VMM)}.
-We provide output moments $a_k^l$ and $B_k^l$ for commonly used layers in Appx. \ref{sec:moments}.
-A similar approach has been applied earlier to \textit{Bayesian Neural Nets} (BNN) for random weights in various contexts such as expectation propagation \citep{pbp, ghosh}, deterministic variational inference \citep{wu2018deterministic}, and evidential deep learning \citep{bedl}.
+A similar approach has been applied earlier to \textit{Bayesian Neural Nets} (BNN) for random weights in various contexts such as expectation propagation \cite{pbp, ghosh}, deterministic variational inference \cite{wu2018deterministic}, and evidential deep learning \cite{bedl}.
 To our knowledge, no prior work has applied this approach to propagating input uncertainty through a deterministic network in the dynamics modeling context.
-As an outcome of VMM, we get $\mathbb{E} [ f_\theta(z_k) ] \approx a_k^L$ and $\mathrm{Cov}[f_\theta( z_k)] \approx B_k^L$.

-\subsection{Computing the diffusion network moments}
+\subsection{Computing the Diffusion Network Moments}